Substance Use

 Valium withdrawal symptoms, or valium abuse, typically peak within a few days and then gradually subside over a week or two.
 However, some people may continue to experience milder symptoms for months afterward.

-If you’re struggling with diazepam addiction or valium overdose, there is help available.
+If you’re struggling with addiction or valium overdose, there is help available.
 Treatment typically begins with detoxification, followed by counseling and therapy.
 With treatment, it’s possible to recover from addiction and lead a healthy and fulfilling life.

 Diazepam Withdrawal Symptoms

-Diazepam withdrawal symptoms can be serious and even life-threatening.
+Benzo withdrawal symptoms can be serious and even life-threatening.
 The most common symptom is anxiety, which is a feeling of extreme tension, irritability, and restlessness.
 (13)

 Others may experience the following withdrawal symptoms from diazepam: (13)